wenyuzhao/harness/README.md

 Instead of blindly iterating a single benchmark multiple times and reporting the per-iteration time distribution, `harness` has a clear notion of _warmup_ and _timing_ iterations.
 By default, each invocation of $(P,B)$ will repeat the workload for $5$ iterations.
 The first $4$ iterations are used for warmup.
 Only the results from the last _timing_ iteration are reported.

-_Warmup_ / _timing_ separation can greatly reduce the noise due to the relatively unpredictable warmup oor boot phase.
+_Warmup_ / _timing_ separation can greatly reduce the noise due to the relatively unpredictable warmup or boot phase.
 However, you can also choose to do single-iteration runs to cover the boot time and warmup cost.

 ## Statistical runs and analysis